 Alnico 8 has the highest coercive resistance of all alnico grades and has excellent energy per unit volume with a low reversible temperature coefficient.
 It is used for applications exposed to demagnetizing fields or where a short magnetic length is required.

-Alnico 9 have high magnetic properties and a single crystal structure.
+Alnico 9 has high magnetic properties and a single crystal structure.
 They are used in geological detection devices and for defense and aerospace technology.
 As with most alnico magnets, alnico 9 magnets are resistant to high temperatures.